Rugby: Skipper Moore dropped as Australia debut Hunt, Hanigan

-MELBOURNE Australia have dropped captain Stephen Moore and handed debuts to former rugby league international back Karmichael Hunt and young flanker Ned Hanigan for Saturday's test against Fiji.
+MELBOURNE (Reuters) - Australia have dropped captain Stephen Moore and handed debuts to former rugby league international back Karmichael Hunt and young flanker Ned Hanigan for Saturday's test against Fiji.

 Moore gives up the starting hooker's spot to Tatafu Polota-Nau and the skippers' armband to flanker Michael Hooper but remains Australia captain.